 The following is the installation procedures for the Download Solution.

-- Server memory or disk space is dependent on your website traffic and the estimated live chat usage
+- Server memory and disk space is dependent on your website traffic and the estimated live chat usage.

 - PHP >= 4.3

 PREP: Contact your web server admin to create a new database for your PHP Live! system and request the following information:

 - MySQL Host

 - MySQL Database Name (new database created for the PHP Live! system)

 Be sure the MySQL Login has the following privileges granted because tables will need to be created, updated and altered during the installation and future upgrades: